Nonprofit Appeal Letters: 11 Easy Steps + Template

 • Testimonials: Featuring testimonials from donors, sponsors, and people who have benefited from your nonprofit humanizes your appeal.

-• Seals of approval: Are you accredited by a third-party organization for your transparency?
+• Seals of approval: Are you accredited by a third-party organization for transparency?
 Displaying accreditations and seals of approval can heighten trust with donors.

 Chart of 2019 data for sources of philanthropic donations